AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

 We are happy to inform you that the work on the PSVITA Port is progressing with positive results!

-We would like to thank Autumn, developer of the PC Remake, who never denied us their precious help, responding to any of our appeals.
+We would like to thank Autumn, developer of the PC Remake, who never denied us her precious help, responding to any of our appeals.

 Speaking of the `Port for PSVITA` we can say that, after a few small improvements, already runs properly, so it's already possible to enjoy the complete story of the 3 Books available and taken from the PC Remake (the 4th book is in the works!).